Suleymanklc/laravel-app/readme.md

 # Laravel Application

 Welcome to the Laravel Application repository!
-This project serves as a demonstration of deploying a Laravel application on AWS ECS using Terraform.
+This projecat serves as a demonstration of deploying a Laravel application on AWS ECS using Terraform.
 It includes an Nginx web server, a MySQL database container, and an Application Load Balancer (ALB) for public access.

 ## Overview